This is a relatively small profession and entry can be competitive.

 You must apply for an advanced apprenticeship with an Approved Training Farrier (ATF).
 This lasts for four years and two months.
 Training places for apprentices are limited and you may have to move to another part of the country.
 (Please see More Information section below).

-You need at least 5 subjects at National 5, including English and Maths or equivalent qualifications, for entry.
+You need at least 5 subjects at National 5, including English, Maths and a science subject or equivalent qualifications, for entry.
 You must also complete a Forging Certificate of 15 forging exercises.

 The Farriers Registration Council (FRC) can provide information on all ATFs.